decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 In order to find use cases and early users, most centralized technology companies have a so-called “BD Team” to build the business case for platform; attract partners, users, and build momentum; and to define technical and business requirements for the engineering and product teams based on studying the behaviors and gathering the feedback of users.

-Typically for a project at Decred's stage in the centralized world, it would be possible to do “BD Deals” in the size range of $1m to $10m per contract if a team is effective in finding appropriate co-development partners with a suitable problem that the platform can solve with a bit more co-development effort towards the partners specific value-added requirements.
+Typically for a project at Decred's stage in the centralized world, it would be possible to do “BD Deals” in the size range of $250k to $10m per contract if a team is effective in finding appropriate co-development partners with a suitable problem that the platform can solve with a bit more co-development effort towards the partners specific value-added requirements.

 Unfortunately, Decred lacks a BD team or mandate to do co-development style of deals, and therefore, it is unable to gain ever-so important requirements from early, forward-looking partners who might be interested to fund building-out of the vision if/as goals are co-aligned.

 **Basis of Personal Enthusiasm:**

 Personally, as a huge Decred fan, I would love to be able to try and “bring a deal to the table” via my friends and contacts in major organizations.
-For example, I’d love to spend a week pitching Decred co-development ideas at Apple, Google, Government of Alberta, World Bank, etc. where I have personal relationships at senior levels.
+For example, I’d love to spend time pitching Decred co-development ideas at Apple, Google, Government of Alberta, World Bank, etc. where I have personal relationships at senior levels.

 However, at present, I am not incentivized to do so, and I don’t have a process to follow to introduce such an opportunity back into the Decred ecosystem.